Enjoy 3 Gary Ludwig Books 4 the Price of 1

 Mexico Road is a novel that will keep you following Martha to the end.
 Consisting of great story ingredients—well-developed characters and detailed settings, strong conflict with bloodshed and strong sexual situations, and an exciting plot—this book is a true adventure that is easy to enjoy.

-THE ANGELS & DEMONS OF HAMLIN - Readers who appreciate mysteries with unpredictable plots will enjoy The Angels and Demons of Hamlin.
+THE ANGELS & DEMONS OF HAMLIN - Readers who appreciate mysteries with unpredictable plots will enjoy the novel The Angels and Demons of Hamlin.
 Nobody is safe when a small, quiet village nestled in rural Pennsylvania’s farm country becomes the battlefield in a terrifying war between Heaven and Hell leading up to the Second Coming.
 This tense thriller, that begins in 1819 and continues to present day, puts the reader right in the middle of the horrific struggle.
 Pay attention or you’ll miss the twists in the story and the clues that explain how God intends to fulfill His plan.Ephriam Bernharter, the grandson of a noted Lutheran clergyman, decides to follow in his grandfather’s footsteps—he too chooses a career preaching from the pulpit.
 The opportunity for him to have a normal life is forever lost when he realizes that God has chosen him for a very special mission.
 At seminary he becomes a protégé of a wise old professor who begins extensive study of recently excavated ancient scrolls and discovers what Ephriam already suspects—he is indeed to play an important part in the miracle God has planned.
 Ephriam is forced to allow vicious, murderous demons to become an ever-present part of his life and soon realizes they will kill anyone, no matter how innocent and defenseless, who they suspect is threatening Satan’s evil power.

-THE BLUE EYED SIX - Gary Ludwig cuts through the typical myths and exaggerations of many notorious events of local histories to write a condensed and thorough account of one of the most infamous 19th century murders.
+THE BLUE EYED SIX Gary Ludwig cuts through the typical myths and exaggerations of many notorious events of local histories to write a condensed and thorough true account of one of the most infamous 19th century murders.

 It took place within the isolated, poverty-stricken community located up against the Blue Mountains in North Lebanon County, Pennsylvania, which was occupied by some of the most desperate people of the time.
 Arguably the first insurance murder in America and setting legal precedent - the first time conspirators went to the gallows along with those who did the actual killing.